ahmetegesel/mongofn/README.md

   useUnifiedTopology: true,
 };

-// Connecto given MongoDB instance and return a Promise<MongoClient>
+// Connect to given MongoDB instance and return a Promise<MongoClient>
 // which you can do any configuration mongodb provides createClient(connectionString, options).then(client => {
   const db = client.db('dbName');